-‘The Shed’ offers guidance and support to men living in Salford, Manchester & Trafford.
+‘The Shed’ offers information, advice, guidance and mentoring support to men living in Salford, Manchester & Trafford.

 How can I support The Shed?

-- £15 for a training course to help move into work
+- £15 for a vocational training course to help move into work

 - £30 for an emergency food voucher for 1 week

-With your help we can support more men and deliver workshops on the following:
+With your help we can support more men and provide support in the following:

 Who can join The Shed?